Theophile-Kango/js_tic_tac_toe/README.md

 - Cd into the folder
 - Run `npm start`
 - Open your browser and type `localhost:8080`
-- To run tests, type `npm run watch`
+- To run tests, type `npm run test`

 ### Install